Thurston County ends week with 189 COVID-19 cases, a new weekly high

 Of that total, 1,631 people have recovered or are recovering, 140 have been hospitalized at some point during their illness and 38 have died, including five in the past seven days.

-The increase in cases finally led county Health Officer Dr. Dimyana Abdelmalek to recommend last week that area schools transition back to remote learning, except for small groups of students with the highest needs, and stay in that posture until January 2021.
+The increase in cases led county Health Officer Dr. Dimyana Abdelmalek to recommend last week that area schools transition back to remote learning, except for small groups of students with the highest needs, and stay in that posture until January.

 ▪ Pierce County on Sunday announced 135 cases and no new deaths.
 The county has now reported 11,407 cases and 201 deaths.